DEBANSHU007/FoodDelivery.github.io/README.md

 * Implementing a loyalty program in an online food delivery platform provides significant market benefits by improving customer loyalty and increasing user retention.
 By rewarding repeat customers with points or benefits, businesses can increase continued use of their services, leading to increased order frequency.

 **Data structure and Algorithms used**
-* The online food delivery platform can utilize a **Fenwick Tree**, also known as a **Binary Indexed Tree**, to efficiently manage and update the loyalty points earned by customers.
+* The online food delivery platform can utilize a [**Fenwick Tree**](./Code/fenwick.md), also known as a Binary Indexed Tree, to efficiently manage and update the loyalty points earned by customers.

 **13. 🤳Customer Reviews and Ratings**